Risto-Stevcev/iac-protocol/README.rst

 #.
 Run ``pip install --user iac*.tar.gz`` from the new ``dist/``
    directory to install the package.

 #.
-Enable an application for automation under the ``interfaces.py`` file, and read the official documentation for any additional setup instructions.
+Enable an application for automation under the ``interfaces.py`` file manually or by using the ``modify_interfaces`` module,
+   and read the official documentation for any additional setup instructions.

 #.
 Run ``python -c "import iac.interpreter as iaci; iaci.main()"`` to
    play with the interactive interpreter.